 GPS(Geographical Positioning System) enabled fish finders to aid you in finding the lake, river or sea in which you’re fishing.
 This function helps in the productivity of anglers.

-The high-end fish finders are GPS-enabled with the feature of chart-plotting functionality.
+Especially, the high-end fish finders are GPS-enabled with the feature of chart-plotting functionality.
 Others offer a basic GPS plotting functionality.
-The GPS combo is a significant factor that enables you to navigate the water with accuracy.
+Moreover, the GPS combo is a significant factor that enables you to navigate the water with accuracy.

 8. Easy-to-Use Interface

-An easy to use interface will not waste your time.
-The settings and menus and can directly provide the necessary information required.
-The units that have intuitive, easy to use interfaces and systems are the best for you.
+In fact, an easy to use interface will not waste your time.
+Also, the settings and menus and can directly provide the necessary information required.
+Overall, the units that have intuitive, easy to use interfaces and systems are the best for you.

 9. Split screen

-The detailed information provided can only be useful when the information spreads out in a flexible and split-screen format.
-This functionality increases the productivity of two folds, and you can fish without wasting much time.
+In particular, the detailed information provided can only be useful when the information spreads out in a flexible and split-screen format.
+Moreover, this functionality increases the productivity of two folds, and you can fish without wasting much time.

 Last but not the least, price is another crucial factor that requires consideration.
-There are great budget fish finders available under the price tag of $300, $500, $700, $1000 or more.
-All these models come under the budget of $500.
-You can choose the best according to your requirement and affordability.
+Also, there are great budget fish finders available under the price tag of $300, $500, $700, $1000 or more.
+In fact, all these models come under the budget of $500.
+Overall, you can choose the best according to your requirement and affordability.

 The Final Verdict